miholmestech/linux-journey-/RangeForce-notes/Linux Core - 1.md

 - `/var` – variable data like logs
 - `/usr` – user tools and applications

-Understanding this structure helps navigate and locate files from the command line.

 ---

 ## Key Takeaways
 - The terminal is efficient and powerful
 - Commands are small programs that perform tasks
 - You can navigate the system using keyboard only